 Biological engineering is the application of ideas and techniques from engineering to biological systems, often with the goal of addressing 'realworld' problems.
 Recent advances in synthetic biology, notably in gene-editing techniques, have substantially increased our capabilities for biological engineering, as have advances in areas such as information technology and robotics.
 Keeping track of the challenges and opportunities created by such advances requires a systematic approach to gathering, assessing and prioritising them.
-Horizon scanning offers one way of filtering diverse sources of information to seek weak signals that, when contextualised, indicate issue emerging (Amanatidou et al., 2012; Saritas and Smith, 2011).
-Horizon scanning can also highlight a range of developments in their early stages, thus helping researchers, businesses and policy-mak-
+Horizon scanning offers one way of filtering diverse sources of information to seek weak signals that, when contextualised, indicate an issue is emerging (Amanatidou et al., 2012; Saritas and Smith, 2011).
+Horizon scanning can also highlight a range of developments in their early stages, thus helping researchers, businesses and policy-makers to plan for the future.

 Forward-looking exercises of this type bring together people from different fields to explore the possible implications of one field of study on another.
 For example, after identifying that very few conservation practitioners had even heard of synthetic biology in 2012, scientists from both disciplines convened in 2013 to explore how synthetic biology and conservation would shape the future of nature (Redford et al., 2013).
-In the same year, a horizon scan of emerging issues of interest to the conservation community (Sutherland et al., 2014) flagged the use of gene-editing to control invasive species or disvectors.
-Since CRISPR/Cas9 then, approaches to controlling disease-carrying mosquitos (Adelman and Tu, 2016) and invasive species (Esvelt et al., 2014) have rapidly gained traction.
-This is not to suggest that such developments or applications are a product of being previously raised in horizon scanning activities, but that bringing an issue to the attention of the
+In the same year, a horizon scan of emerging issues of interest to the conservation community (Sutherland et al., 2014) flagged the use of gene-editing to control invasive species or disease vectors.
+Since then, CRISPR/Cas9 approaches to controlling disease-carrying mosquitos (Adelman and Tu, 2016) and invasive species (Esvelt et al., 2014) have rapidly gained traction.
+This is not to suggest that such developments or applications are a product of being previously raised in horizon scanning activities, but that bringing an issue to the attention of the community early - before it becomes well known credited.